 Sometimes only a full-fledged hi-fi separates system will do.
 But what about those times when you want straightforward convenience, music in a smaller room, or even a bit of portability?
 You can’t take a kit-rack to the park, after all (and you’d need the mother of all mains leads)…

 One solution is a wireless Bluetooth speaker, which will free the tunes on your computer, phone or tablet without the need for any wires (or Wi-Fi).
-We've rounded-up the best Bluetooth speakers you can buy in 2014, from all our reviews this year (and some of the best of 2013).
+We've rounded-up the best Bluetooth speakers you can buy in 2015, from all our reviews in 2014 (and some of the best of 2013).

 Some can replace your existing iPod/iPhone dock system, others are mini portable options that fit right in your pocket, while some are just bargains if you're on a budget.
 There's even a Sonos-rivalling multiroom Bluetooth speaker.
 Crucially, they all wowed our testing team...

 Best Bluetooth speaker under £100

 Tested at £85 - Compare latest prices